rogerjdeangelis/utl_classic_sas_editor_display_manager_commands_improved/README.md

        3.  c roger mary in lines signature * test under condition (c roger mary in 1:10/)
        4. Also fix the 'ignore valuable data' setting
        5. More stable sasuser.profile
-       6. Fix the inconsistent :tf command (trxt flow)
+       6. Fix the inconsistent :tf command (trxt flow) fixed in M7
-       7. Bring bacl the cursor and curpos command
+       7. Bring back the cursor and curpos command

       Example command line functionality

-        X
+        x       shell out
         STORE  * purposely disabled in all subsequent editors?
                * Store highlighted text in clipbrd.
                * You can  operate on text saved in clipboard using commands like 'debugHighlightedMacro'